Updated October 17, 2019. Spar supermarkets offer a range of vegan-friendly grab-and-go sandwiches and wraps across the UK.

 Spar, the world’s largest food retailer, is not alone in making plant-based options more readily available.
 The UK is now a world leader in vegan product launches, according to data from Mintel.
 Last year, one in six new product launches were plant-based.

 The Mintel report also revealed that 34 percent of Brits are taking a flexitarian approach to meat consumption, many of whom are concerned about factory farming’s environmental impact.
-Last month, it was revealed that a record-breaking 250,000 individuals signed on to Veganuary.
+Earlier this year, it was revealed that a record-breaking 250,000 individuals signed on to Veganuary.

 In addition to increasing vegan options, many supermarkets have adopted clear vegan labeling through animal rights charity Animal Aid’s #MarkItVegan campaign.
 The initiative, which aims to make shopping for plant-based products easier for consumers, has been adopted by chains throughout the UK, including Iceland, Aldi, Tesco, Waitrose, and Morrisons.